michaelclark2/shark_attack/README.md

 # Shark Attacks

-I found a dataset with
+I found a dataset of shark attacks, so why not make an app about it?